dell/csm-docs/content/docs/concepts/csidriver/features/powerflex.md

 Starting with version 2.8, the CSI driver for PowerFlex will support NFS volumes for PowerFlex storage systems version 4.0.x.

 > ℹ️ **NOTE:** :
-> Starting from Container Storage Module 1.11.0, the CSI-PowerFlex driver will automatically round up NFS volume sizes to a minimum of 3GB if a smaller size is requested.
+> Starting from Container Storage Modules 1.11.0, the CSI-PowerFlex driver will automatically round up NFS volume sizes to a minimum of 3GB if a smaller size is requested.
 This change prevents backend errors and ensures compatibility.

 CSI driver will support following operations for NFS volumes: